Help with understanding savings and savings terminology

 Standing orders are a way of setting up a regular, fixed payment from your bank account.
 You can set a payment to be taken at a certain frequency (for example, the 1st of each month) for a set amount of time.

-Please note that on our currently available savings accounts you are not able to set up standing orders to other accounts.
+Please note that the availability of Standing order is subject to account(s) terms and conditions and on our currently available savings accounts you are not able to set up standing orders to other accounts.

 If an account is tax free, like an ISA for instance, it means that any interest earned is exempt from UK income tax.